publiclab/plots2/README.md

 To report bugs and request features, please use the GitHub issue tracker provided at https://github.com/publiclab/plots2/issues

-For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists or for urgent requests, email web@publiclab.org
+For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists or for urgent requests, email:web@publiclab.org

 ## Recaptcha